Lesser Swinecress (Coronopus didymus)

-Fruit consist of a pod with a wrinkled surface that is about 1/16 of an inch (1.5 mm) long and up to 1/10 of an inch (2.75 mm) wide and has a short stalk.
+Fruits consist of a pod with a wrinkled surface that is about 1/16 of an inch (1.5 mm) long and up to 1/10 of an inch (2.75 mm) wide and has a short stalk.
 As it matures it develops two lobes.
-Within the fruit are two chambers, each containing one seed.
+Within the Fruits are two chambers, each containing one seed.

 Seeds are oblong to somewhat kidney shaped and remain inside the hardened fruit at maturity.

 Reproduces by seed.

 - Greater swinecress, Coronopus squamatus